 Before we move forward, let me answer your [burning] questions:

 – It’s great!!
 But not for all scenarios.

 – Potentially it would be a little slower, but not much if you do it right, and I’ll explain more next.

-Why should I use this solution ?
-What use cases are good for am I talking about?
+Why should I use this solution?
+What use cases is nested virtualization good for?